The election has passed, our coverage

 the easy way to be a moral relativist, but of course, we pic the

 picks.
-Look to Cincinnati, for Mark Flanigan leaving main street
+Look to Cincinnati, for Mark Flanigan leaving Main Street

 in the new column, Exiled From Main Street.
 Look for radio pioneer